 I am a solo female traveller so let’s set a few things straight first: after having travelled to 4 different cities, I can truly say that Morocco is one of the friendliest and most hospitable nations I’ve travelled in!
-Moroccans are a traditional, respectful and good-humoured bunch!
-I have never felt unsafe, harassed or worse!
+Moroccans are a traditional, respectful and good-humoured bunch and I have never felt unsafe, harassed or worse!

 Would you like to be greeted with a grumpy or nasty look when you’re trying to do your job?
 No?
 Well, neither do the shop keepers or restaurant touts who are just trying to make a bit of money.
 Yes, it is annoying being stopped every 5 seconds to “just have a look, my friend”, but with a bit of banter, you can actually turn it into a rather pleasant encounter.
 Put on your biggest smile, say thank you and make a good-humoured comment.
 You’re likely to get a smile back and they’ll move on to the next customer!
 It’s much more pleasant than putting on a grumpy face and get a nasty comment back, no?